 My mom was a fantastically outstanding cook.
 The absolute best, really.
 She was notorious for cooking huge dinners for any and every occasion.
-The 4th of July, Thanksgiving, even Back to School.
+The 4th of July, Thanksgiving — even Back to School.
 Yup…school was a celebration for my mom!
 Last year, she decided to start up the tradition of cooking for Juneteenth.
 Unfortunately, she wasn’t here for the second annual festivities or to see Juneteenth become a federal holiday this year.

 Ironically, we retained the mirror wall.
-Too many fun memories of loved ones dancing in its reflection!
-We did not get a chance to build a floating shelf above the mirror like we originally wanted to as illustrated in the original mood board.
+We have too many fun memories of loved ones dancing in its reflection!
+On the other hand, we did not get a chance to build a floating shelf above the mirror like we originally wanted to as illustrated in the original mood board.
 That’s still on the to-do list.

 After that, we added lots of color through the artwork in a gallery wall.
 This was my first gallery wall ever!
 The white walls really allow the artwork to shine and inject the color into the space.
 At a closer look, many of the colors you will find repeated in the dining room are black, blue, white, cream, green, and a touch of pink.
 Funny enough, every room in our home has a complimentary touch of pink!